athomasq/athomasq.github.io/categories/hikari/setyl.md

 ### Executive Summary

-I'm leading a syndicate to invest in the seed round of Setyl.
+I'm leading a syndicate to invest in the seed round of [Setyl](https://setyl.com).

-Setyl is a UK-based tech startup with a SaaS product that manages office assets for mid-sized organizations.
+Setyl is a UK-based tech startup building a software "system-of-record" to manage office assets for mid-sized organizations.
 It's a sticky solution for a painful problem in a large and underserved market.

 <img src="/assets/img/setyl-1.jpg" width="420px" class="photo">

 Setyl is at USD 425,000 ARR as of July 2023, growing 2.2x yoy with 133% net retention.
 They're raising USD 1M at a pre-money valuation of USD 12.7M, in a pre-emptive round led by an existing investor.

-I've received some allocation in the round thanks to helping the founders over the years (I invested in their pre-seed as well), and I'm sharing this with a small number of people I know personally. <!--; it will be my first syndicate investment.-->
+I've received some allocation in the round thanks to helping the founders over the years (I invested in their pre-seed as well), and I'm sharing this with a small number of people I know personally.

 <br/>

 ### Company Overview: Problem and Solution

-Setyl is building a software "system of record" for office asset management -- both physical assets like laptops and printers, office chairs and desks, printers and routers, plus digital assets like software licenses, subscriptions and contracts.
+Setyl is building a software "system-of-record" for office asset management -- both physical assets like laptops and printers, office chairs and desks, printers and routers, plus digital assets like software licenses, subscriptions and contracts.

 Today, these assets are typically tracked by hand -- by IT and office managers working with Excel and Google Sheets, if not paper ledgers and files.
 It's tedious, time-consuming, and inefficient.